Alfredo Maria Garsia

 Alfredo Maria Garsia (14 January 1928 in Augusta, Sicily – 4 June 2004 in Augusta, Sicily) was an Italian Roman Catholic priest and bishop.

 Life

-He was ordained priest on 1 July 1951.
+He was ordained a priest on 1 July 1951.

-Pope Paul VI appointed him bishop of Caltanissetta on 21 December 1973 and he was consecrated on 2 February 1974 by cardinal Salvatore Pappalardo.
+Pope Paul VI appointed him bishop of Caltanissetta on 21 December 1973, and he was consecrated on 2 February 1974 by Cardinal Salvatore Pappalardo.
 He remained bishop of the diocese until his retirement on 2 August 2003, guiding it through the enactment of the decrees of the Second Vatican Council, and overseeing a visit by pope John Paul II.
 He held a diocesan synod.

 He was also president of the Fondazione Migrantes of the Italian Episcopal Conference.

-He died in 2004 and his funeral and burial were held in Caltanissetta Cathedral, by cardinal Salvatore De Giorgi and other bishops.
+He died in 2004, and his funeral and burial were held in Caltanissetta Cathedral, by Cardinal Salvatore De Giorgi and other bishops.